krivera28/krivera28.github.io/index.md

 ---
 layout: home
-title: Kaylani Rivera's Portfolio
+title: Hi, I'm Kaylani!
 ---

-Hi!
-I'm **Kaylani**, a Latina from Chicago with a passion for increasing **diversity** in video games and the field of **Computer Science** as a whole.
-Nationally recognized for my aspirations in technology, I aim to make my dreams a reality by being the **first** in my family to graduate from college.
+I'm a student at the University of Illinois pursuing my Bachelor's in Computer Science with a minor in Game Studies & Design.
+As a Latina from Chicago, my passion is to increase diversity in video games and the field of Computer Science as a whole.
+Nationally recognized for my aspirations in technology, I aim to make my dreams a reality by being the first in my family to graduate from college.